MichaelXi3/android-provenance-parser/README.md

 ```

 - `-h`, `--help`: Show the help message and exit
 - `--path PATH`: Required.
-Specify the absolute path to the log file
+Specify the path to the log file
 - `--start START`: Required.
 Enter the start node id of the BFS
 - `--depth DEPTH`: Required.
 Specify the depth of the BFS